alexafernn/SeniorProject/README.md

 4. All buttons connecting to specific views
 5. Connection to third party url if you click on get tickets or apply to internship
 6. Code/Art fonts and color scheme used throughout the app

-## Not Yet Implemented Features:
-1. Database communication in the profile, internships, detailed internships, events, detailed events view.
+7. Database communication in the profile, internships, detailed internships, events, detailed events view.
-2. Drop down instead of string input for sign up/profile
+8. Drop down instead of string input for sign up/profile

 ## Dependencies:
 1. Xcode - Version 12.4 (12D4e) - https://apps.apple.com/us/app/xcode/id497799835?mt=12